Locust0/AVI/Red.md

 ### Funnel
 ![Output sample](https://github.com/Polaros/AVI/raw/master/gifs/FunnelDeath.gif)

 This level requires a clever tactic to take out these rapid firing enemies.
-A direct approach could work with enough skill but smart play will normally be needed to defeat these enemies.
+A direct approach could work with enough skill, but smart play will normally be needed to defeat these enemies.

 Funnel teaches the player to use cover by both requiring its use to win and by starting them behind some cover.